tiweil/PROJECT_4-shopping-online/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## explanation

+This site was established as a final project on behalf of John Bryce College, it is a shopping site whose backend was written in nodeJS and MongoDB as a database and the frontend was built in Angular and written in Typescript.

+The project was done as a team work by Chaya Maman, Sivan Saban and Tirza Weiss.

+The admin has the option to add and delete products.
+When adding a product, please note that when inserting a link to the image, the link will have the extension PNG, JPG, GIF.
+The product name will not be more than 40 characters.
+The price will not exceed 1000 shekels.